neondatabase/website/content/docs/introduction/extra-usage.md

 - **Days** is the total number of days in the month
 - **Days Left in Month** is the number of days remaining in the month after going over your limit

-Once you purchase an extra unit of storage or projects, you are billed for that extra unit for the remainder of the month.
+Once an extra unit of storage or projects is allocated, you are billed for that extra unit for the remainder of the month.
 If you reduce your usage during that month and no longer require extra units of storage or projects, the extra usage charge is dropped at the beginning of the next month when your bill resets based on current usage.
 </Admonition>

 **Compute**